iOS Development Q & A

 final

-- allocated on heap, slower compared to stack
+- stored on heap, slower compared to stack

 - can be deinitialized using